GannettDigital/simulato/docs/_pages/best-practices.md

 By keeping the the `profile` part the same and just adding `.dropdown` to the dropdown model, as well as putting them into a folder together, there is a clear grouping of those two models and both are needed to model the `profile.html` view.

-If you find that your system has very large complicated html views, don't be afraid to break the models down into multiple components, just remember to try and keep everything logically grouped so developers of the system know which models belong to which views.
+If you find that your system has very large complicated HTML views, don't be afraid to break the models down into multiple components, just remember to try and keep everything logically grouped so developers of the system know which models belong to which views.

 ## Naming

 This section will go into the details of names for your component's type, as well as how to choose names when creating and adding a component to your expected state.
-In addition it will provide naming conventions for a components children, or any component it creates during actions.
+In addition, it will provide naming conventions for a component's children, or any component it creates while executing actions.

 ### Component Type

-Component type values should reflect directly back to the html they are modeling.
+Component type values should reflect directly back to the HTML they are modeling.
 This helps keep them clear and simple as to what type of component they are.
 As a standard, type should be in PascalCase, similar to how you would name a class or constructor in an object oriented language.

 Example:

 If the component is modeling a file `home-page.html` The type for that component should be `type: 'HomePage'`.

-In the case where multiple components comprise the same view, types should follow the naming you used for the files, following the standards in the `File Structure` section of this document.
+In the case where multiple components comprise the same view, types should follow the naming you used for the files namea, following the standards in the [File Structure section](/best-practices/#file-structure) of this document.

 Example: